Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 With your own vehicle, it’s a fairly straight forward drive from Melbourne up into the mountains.

-If you’re without a car, there are a few transportation options to get you up to the slopes including V Line buses which leave from the city centre daily.
+If you’re embarking on day trips without a car, there are a few transportation options to get you up to the slopes including V Line buses which leave from the city centre daily.

 What to do in Mount Buller